tambeta/ddeploy/README.md

 [Docker Compose](https://docs.docker.com/compose/), according to a configuration provided in a `docker-compose.yml` file.
 Run `ddeploy` in a directory containing the configuration file to make the magic happen.
+[yq](https://github.com/kislyuk/yq/) is the only dependency besides standard GNU tools.

 ## Configuration